 Roselle (Hibiscus sabdariffa)

 - Chinese name for Roselle: Luo Shen Hua 洛神花

 - Potential medicinal benefits of Roselle Tea: improves circulation, lowers blood pressure, aids digestion, strengthens immune system because of high Vitamin C.

 Apple Flower (Datura stramonium)

 - Chinese name for Apple Flower: Pin Guo Hua 苹果花

-- Potential medicinal benefits of Apple Flower Tea: reduces stress, aids digestion to help in weight loss, clears complexion.
+- Potential medicinal benefits of Apple Flower Tea: reduces stress, aids in digestion, clears complexion.

 Chrysanthemum (Chrysanthemum morifolium)

 - Chinese name for Chrysanthemum: Ju Hua 菊花